frictionlessdata/tableschema-sql-py/README.md

 jtssql.import_resource(storage, 'table', 'schema.json', 'data.csv')
 ```

-As well as we can export sql database:
+Also we can export it from sql database:

 ```python
 import jtssql